WayPointVenturesOrg/onboard-docs/_posts/04-create-microlearning-modules/2021-11-05-prepare-github-working-environment.md

     > **Tip:** The Module template has notes to guide the MLS when adding metadata to the .yml files.

+The rest of this page gives high-level instructions for the MLS.
+It walks the MLS through the process of setting up their computer and GitHub, with the end result of having scaffolding for the module and a fork, branch, and pull request.

-## Install and set up Visual Studio Code
+## Install and set up Visual Studio Code<a name="vsc"></a>

 Visual Studio Code (VSC) is used to work with the module files.